 Meeting these requirements will prove negligence under Georgia law.
 That means that the other driver wasn’t acting reasonably based on the circumstances of the situation.
 Rear-end collisions are usually caused because someone wasn’t being reasonable—they were following too closely, weren’t paying attention, or were traveling too fast, for example.

-The following examples are situations where fault might be attributed to the vehicle that was hit.
+The following examples are situations where the fault might be attributed to the vehicle that was hit.

 - A driver reverses suddenly, especially within traffic